Draft Electricity network codes and guidelines (Markets and trading) (Amendment) (EU Exit) Regulations 2019

 The hon.
 Gentleman also raised the definition of the SEM.
 That will still refer to EU obligations due to a practical need for the definitions of the SEM to continue to align; as I mentioned, that is one of the few derogations, if you like.
 Our intention is to use the powers of the European Union (Withdrawal) Act to amend the definition of the SEM, in parallel with Ireland, once a new definition is agreed with Ireland in due course.
 As I have made clear, this is a contingent problem; it will not mean that energy will not flow in Northern Ireland on day one, but it may lead to legal uncertainty about the functioning of the market and concerns about future capacity market auctions.
 We are all keen to avoid that.

 The hon.
 Members for Southampton, Test and for Kilmarnock and Loudoun raised the question of the removal of solidarity of supply.
 We have almost never had to rely on the solidarity regulation, at least in my reading of energy history, because we have one of the most globally developed gas markets in the world to provide security of supply through supply diversity.
-We are in an extremely fortunate position, not only because we can generate our own sovereign gas offshore and potentially onshore, but because in the past few years we have relied heavily on imports of LNG, generally from diversified sources including Qatar, the US and our pipeline with Norway, which is not in the EU and is not subject to the solidarity regulation.
+We are in an extremely fortunate position, not only because we can generate our own sovereign gas offshore and potentially onshore, but because in the past few years we have relied heavily on imports of liquefied natural gas, generally from diversified sources including Qatar, the US and our pipeline with Norway, which is not in the EU and is not subject to the solidarity regulation.

 The hon.
 Member for Southampton, Test makes an extremely valuable point, however.
-It is absolutely our intention is to work collaboratively with our closest neighbours, whether on energy policy or on climate change mitigation, and ensure that none of us faces a threat to security of supply—particularly from state agents that do not have Europe’s interest at heart.
+It is absolutely our intention to work collaboratively with our closest neighbours, whether on energy policy or on climate change mitigation, and ensure that none of us faces a threat to security of supply—particularly from state agents that do not have Europe’s interest at heart.
 Even though we are removing the solidarity provision, which I believe has never been used, it is right to assume that we will continue to be good neighbours to Europe.

 A question was asked about the capacity market.
 Of course, we have said that even in a no-deal Brexit we will still abide by state aid rules.
 We were instrumental in putting those rules into legislation; we believe in competition and not unfair subsidies of particular industries.
 Ofgem assures us that the current challenge is based not on the operation of the market but on procedure.
 We will keep working to ensure that the market is fully restored and continues to successfully deliver low-cost and low-carbon energy to the UK markets.